One of my yearly goals was to select three behaviors that I am opposed to and adopt them for one week, then write about my experiences.

-I grew my list by 28 subscribers in April (and 187 overall this year).
-Total subscribers now stands at 1,471.
+I grew my list by 40 subscribers in November (and 296 overall this year).
+Total subscribers now stands at 1580.

-If you would like to subscribe to my newsletter and receive writing and storytelling tips, Internet recommendations, recordings of new stories, and more, you can do so here:
+And if you would like to subscribe to my newsletter and receive writing and storytelling tips, Internet recommendations, recordings of new stories, and more, you can do so here: